Formatting and layout

 - Indent the first line of each paragraph, but leave no spaces between paragraphs.

-Always double-check for the formatting requirements of your individual paper.
+Always double-check for the formatting requirements of your individual course.

 Assignments that are submitted electronically via Stream will not usually require a cover sheet.
 If you have been asked to include a cover sheet and you are submitting a hard copy, attach the cover sheet to the front of the assignment.
 Distance assignments use a standard cover sheet; internal assignment cover sheets are often provided by your department or course coordinator.
 If you are following APA style, see the annotated sample APA student assignment.

 Most assignments do not require a title page.
 Usually, it is sufficient to include the assignment title or question at the top of the first page and to place other details (name, student ID number, and course number) in a header.
 If a cover sheet is included, all the necessary information is already included on the cover sheet.
 However, title pages are sometimes needed for longer assignments, postgraduate assignments, or certain types of report.

 The format of these title pages varies according to the specific requirements of the assignment, but typically contain: